embeepea/3d-viewer-demo/README.md

-# geomview.js
+# 3d-viewer-demo

-Minimal 3d viewer using THREE.js, somewhat inspried by geomview.
+A very minimal 3d viewer using THREE.js

 ### To run a local copy

-1. Run a webserver in the `geomview.js` directory with your favorite http server (e.g., `python -m SimpleHTTPServer`)
+1. Run a webserver in the `3d-viewer-demo` directory with your favorite http server (e.g., `python -m SimpleHTTPServer`)
 4. Browse to http://localhost:8000 or whatever other port you chose at step 1.

 ### Notes